 - Upfront cost: A heat pump is more expensive to install than a standard air conditioner system or a furnace.
 For a heat pump to be a worthwhile investment for a home, it must replace both the current AC and heater when it’s installed.

 - Cold weather efficiency problems: A heat pump must extract heat from outside in heating mode, and this poses a problem in extremely cold weather.
 Heat pumps can suffer from drops in efficiency when temperatures fall below freezing.
-However, there are special heat pumps that can overcome this problem.
+However, specialized ground-source heat pumps can overcome this problem with improved performance.

-If you aren’t sure about whether you should invest in a heat pump in Hillsboro, OH, the best path is to call our team for a consultation.
+If you aren’t sure about whether you should invest in a heat pump in Hillsboro, OH, the best path is to contact our team for a consultation.
 We have served homes in the area since 1985 and we keep up with advances in comfort technology (all of our employees must undergo 200 hours of training each year).
+If a heat pump doesn’t seem like the right fit, you might also explore whether it’s time to install a new furnace before winter to meet your heating needs effectively.
 We’ll help you find the best new heating system to replace your current one, and we back up our work with a 100% money-back guarantee.
+If you’re weighing alternatives, you might find our guide on ductless HVAC vs. traditional HVAC systems helpful in making an informed choice.

 Shafer Heating & Cooling, LLC: You are just one call away from the comfort and savings you deserve!